creditkarma/sharding-module/README.md

 This API throws an error if the key is not either a string or number.

-**shardMgr.pickRandomShard** Get a random shard from the available shards
+**pickRandomShard**: Get a random shard from the available shards

 ```typescript
 const randomShardId: Number = shardMgr.pickRandomShard()
 ```

-**shardMgr.getNumShards** Gets the number of shards being deployed
+**getNumShards**: Gets the number of shards being deployed

 ```typescript
 const noShards: Number = shardMgr.getNumShards()
 ```

-**shardMgr.getClient** Gets the client connection for a particular shard and prefix
+**getClient**: Gets the client connection for a particular shard and prefix

 * `shardId`: **number**, shard of the client
 * `prefix`: **string**, prefix of the client